-- Land and operational properties have been valued at the lower of cost and net realisable value in current use, or at depreciated replacement cost; - Community and Infrastructure assets are valued at depreciated historic cost; - Vehicles, Plant and Equipment have been valued at depreciated historic cost; - Assets Under Construction are held at historic cost; - Surplus Assets are valued at open market value; - Heritage Assets are valued at insurance replacement value where available, otherwise assets are held at depreciated historic cost since the cost of obtaining a valuation would outweigh the benefits to users of the financial statements.
+- Land and operational properties have been valued at current value, determined as the amount that would be paid for an asset in its existing use; - Community and Infrastructure assets are valued at depreciated historic cost; - Vehicles, Plant and Equipment have been valued at depreciated historic cost; - Assets Under Construction are held at historic cost; - Surplus Assets are valued at open market value; - Heritage Assets are valued at insurance replacement value where available, otherwise assets are held at depreciated historic cost since the cost of obtaining a valuation would outweigh the benefits to users of the financial statements.

-Where there is no market-based evidence of fair value because of the specialist nature of an asset, depreciated replacement cost (DRC) is used as an estimate of fair value.
+Where there is no market-based evidence of current value because of the specialist nature of an asset, depreciated replacement cost (DRC) is used as an estimate of current value.